 High Country Audubon Society Motus Tower

-High Country Audubon Society is the proud owner/operator of the first of what will eventually be a series of Motus Towers in the mountains of North Carolina to detect and identify birds migrating through the region.
+High Country Audubon Society is the proud owner/operator of our first of what will eventually be a series of Motus Towers in the mountains of North Carolina to detect and identify birds migrating through the region.
 The tower is located on the Appalachian State University Sustainability Farm in Ashe County, NC.
 Many thanks to retired Astronomy Professor Emeritus, Dr. Richard Gray, a long-time HCAS member, who used his expertise to help make this happen.
-Our thanks also go out to Motus Wildlife Tracking System (Motus.org) and Birds Canada for making all of this possible.
+Our thanks also go out to Motus Wildlife Tracking System (Motus.org) and Birds Canada (BirdsCanada.org) for making all of this possible.

-Click for first bird detected by our Tower
+Birds detected by our Motus Tower

 Click for all data for our Motus Tower